 - Do we ensure that the new generations in our workforce are continuously given feedback, training and employee-manager conversations?

-That’s why many corporations start evaluating what actually works and what doesn’t!
-Many are giving appraisals or performance reviews a warm welcome back.
+With modern learning and development tools, businesses are giving performance reviews a warm welcome back.
 But in a reinvented format.

-A format that’s built on modern technology, ensuring that managers can practise great leadership.
+The new format is built on modern technology, ensuring that managers can practice great leadership.
 And in particular a shape that’s securing a simplified and fast process, giving room to work with outputs of automatic training and check-ins after we have reflected on how it went, and how we are going to improve.
 A process going from days and weeks spent on something painful, to something motivating with focus on people performance, where the motivation leads to increased employee engagement and much better productivity.

 That’s the reason why I, a few years back, developed the Culture Driven People Management.
 An approach where a few tools in combination, and focusing on giving the right tools to the right people, can bring the whole process and outcome to a completely new level.